-- The A/E team will conduct an "Eco-Charrette" (if applicable to the project) attended by the design team, College staff and some citizens with the purpose of identifying project goals and options to meet the project's green design and construction requirements. - 2.
-Throughout the design and construction of the project the successful A/E team shall work with project contractors to provide the Project Manager with periodic updates of the constructability costs and related documentation to achieve a higher than minimum energy code building.
+- 1. The A/E team will conduct an "Eco-Charrette" attended by the design team, College staff and some citizens with the purpose of identifying project goals and options to meet the project's green design and construction requirements. - Throughout the design and construction of the project the successful A/E team shall work with the project CMGC to provide the Project Manager with periodic updates of the constructability costs and related documentation to achieve a higher than minimum energy code building.